Annual fee and insurance check

-We recommend you contact your insurance provider as soon as you receive your annual notice.
+We recommend that you contact your insurance provider as soon as you receive your annual notice.

 Step 3 – Check your details

-Check your personal details are correct, and update if necessary.
+Check that your personal details are correct, and update if necessary.

 Step 4 – Return your renewal notice

 Return the notice before your current registration is suspended (the notice specifies the date).